-The decision as to whether to use a classical or standards-based approach to social studies is a personal one.
-The important thing when determining the best social studies homeschool curriculum to use is to use a balanced approach that works for you and your family.
-By combining a standards and classical approach, you can find the best of both worlds - your student will be at "grade level" for the types of knowledge, but his or her studies will also be chronological, and grounded in the studies of history.
+The decision about whether to use a classical or standards-based approach to social studies is a personal one.
+The important thing when determining the best social studies homeschool curriculum is to use a balanced approach that works for you and your family.
+By combining the standards and classical approaches, you can find the best of both worlds – your student will be at "grade level" for the types of knowledge, but his or her studies will also be chronological, and grounded in the studies of history.

 Harcourt Horizons Social Studies

 Harcourt Horizons Social Studies takes students from first until sixth grade in their social studies curriculum.
-While Harcourt Horizons is not a homeschool curriculum for social studies - it does meet national social science standards.
-The complete set of books, manuals, and resources for one year can get pricey at $270, but if you homeschool multiple children, it may be worth the price if you plan to use the books each year.
+While Harcourt Horizons is not a homeschool curriculum for social studies, it does meet national social science standards.
+The complete set of books, manuals, and resources prices out at $135-$165 depending on the grade level.
+If you homeschool multiple children, it may be well worth the price if you plan to use the books each year.
 Home schools using Saxon will find that this is the program Saxon Homeschool advocates for grades K-6.